How Much Does ISO 27001 Certification Cost? Full Breakdown, Audit Fees, and Compliance Budget Guide

 The average cost of ISO 27001 certification runs higher than organizations initially budget because preparation costs and internal staff time are routinely underestimated.
 The cost of getting certified is not just the certification body invoice.
 It is the full cost of building an ISMS that passes audit.

 ISO 27001 certification varies because the standard is not prescriptive about implementation.
-ISO 27001 certification typically ranges from $10,000 to $150,000+ and the spread is wide for a reason: two organizations of similar size can have dramatically different costs depending on security posture, ISMS scope complexity, and whether they use an ISO 27001 consultant or build in-house.
-How much ISO 27001 certification costs in practice depends on decisions made before the project even starts.
+Two organizations of similar size can have dramatically different costs depending on security posture, ISMS scope complexity, and whether they use an ISO 27001 consultant or build in-house.

-Cost Breakdown of ISO 27001 Certification: What You Are Actually Paying For
+Cost Breakdown: What You Are Actually Paying For +

 The breakdown of ISO 27001 certification falls into five cost categories.
 Understanding this up front prevents the most common budget mistake: planning only for certification body fees and underestimating everything else.

-1. Preparation costs -- Gap assessment, policy and procedure development, risk assessment, implementation of ISO 27001 controls, and staff training.
+Gap assessment, policy and procedure development, risk assessment, implementation of ISO 27001 controls, and staff training.
 Typically the largest single cost component.
+Ranges from $10,000 for a focused small-scope project to $100,000+ for a large organization starting from scratch.

-2. Certification body fees -- Fees paid to accredited certification bodies for the Stage 1 and Stage 2 certification audit.
+Fees paid to accredited certification bodies for the Stage 1 and Stage 2 certification audit.
 These are the fees that result in the ISO 27001 certificate being issued.
+Combined Stage 1 + Stage 2 fees typically range from $6,000 to $20,000 for small to mid-size organizations.

-4. Surveillance audit fees -- Annual fees paid to the certification body to maintain ISO 27001 certification between recertification cycles.
+Annual fees paid to the certification body to maintain ISO 27001 certification.
 ISO 27001 certification is valid for three years; surveillance audits happen in years one and two.
+Surveillance audit costs typically range from $2,000 to $6,000 per year depending on scope and certification body.

-Certification Body Fees and ISO 27001 Certification Audit Costs
+Certification Body Fees and ISO 27001 Audit Costs

 Certification body fees are what you pay accredited certification bodies to conduct the formal certification audit.
 These ISO 27001 audit costs cover two stages.